Construction Accounting 101: Principles and Best Practices

 If you opt for this type of construction billing, Buildern can help you track employee hours and project expenses to bill your customer accurately.

-To do that, include the material units and labor hours in your construction invoices so that clients can see the spent resources and their owed payment.
+To do that, include the material units and labor hours in your construction invoices so that clients can see the resources spent and their owed payment.

 Cost-Plus Contracts

 A cost-plus contract is a construction contract where the contractor is reimbursed for their actual costs plus an agreed-upon fee.
-This fee is typically a percentage of the total costs (10-20% of the total contract cost) and is helps to cover the contractor’s overhead and profit.
+This fee is typically a percentage of the total costs (10-20% of the total contract cost) and helps to cover the contractor’s overhead and profit.

 In this type of contract, it is essential to understand what costs will be included in the reimbursement clearly.
 For example, will the client reimburse for materials, labor, equipment rental, or other indirect costs?
 There should also be a clear understanding of which factors form the additional fee (e.g., as a percentage of total costs).